 - Two identical photos.
 It must not be older than 3 months and fulfill the requirements for a Schengen visa photo.

-- Schengen Travel Health Insurance.
+- Schengen Travel Health Insurance for Europe.
 In the minimum amount of €30,000, that covers any medical emergencies and repatriation in case of death.

 - Proof of Accommodation.
 You must submit documents through which you prove where you will be staying throughout your time in the Schengen states.
 That could be: